Necrotizing Enterocolitis in the Newborn

 - Running a tube from your child’s nose

-to his or her stomach (nasogastric or NG tube).
-This is done to keep your child’s
+to their stomach (nasogastric or NG tube).
+This is done to keep your child’s stomach

 - Giving your baby IV (intravenous)